smorrrs/Speedrun-Resources/autosplitter_guide.md

 * [GH103](https://youtu.be/cJLbFh_74wg)
 * [GH104](https://youtu.be/NaGJXChkwGc)

-**Important Note**: When adding an address to the addresslist, you may need to change its Type in order to see its value.
+**Important Note**: When adding a String address to the addresslist, its Length is determined by the length of the search string.
+If its value changes to a longer string, you will need to increase the address's Length in order to see the full value.

-Example 1: you scan for a 4-Byte value and add a result to the addresslist, it may get added as type String.
-Double click this type value and change the Type to 4-Bytes

-[Add screenshot]

-Example 2: you scan for a String value and add results to addresslist.
+Example: you scan for a String value and add results to addresslist.
 They're added as String values, but you can't see the full value or perhaps any value at all because the String's length is too small.
 String[14] indicates only 14 characters are being displayed.
 Double-click the value and change Length to something large (like 80).

 ![short string](https://user-images.githubusercontent.com/104397629/223780216-fdd9f981-56b4-4012-b311-0d3a46722df0.PNG)
 ![edit string type](https://user-images.githubusercontent.com/104397629/223780243-c6626a59-2cde-45a1-990e-1ff6b20e1539.PNG)